Writing For Poll the People

 - The article reflects the writing style and tone of the Poll the People blog.
 We want to be helpful, informative, and easily understood.
 We stay away from technical jargon and aim to cover complex topics in a way that anyone can understand.

-- While we don’t like to put a limit on wordcount, our blogs tend to be 1,000 words or more.
+- While we don’t like to put a limit on word count, our blogs tend to be 1,500 words or more.

 - Proper use of quotations, resources, linking, and data.

 We don’t accept content that is not comprehensive or original.
-By detailed we mean a guest post needs to be at least 1,000 words without filler content.
-You can always beef up content with details and steps, why not take the extra hour and write a better blog?
+By detailed, we mean a guest post needs to be at least 1,500 words without filler content.
+You can always beef up content with details and steps, so why not take the extra time and write a better blog?

 Who Can Submit and Article?